Prima Facie (play): Soundtrack

-Self Esteem's involvement was first announced 7 February 2022.
+Musician Self Esteem's involvement was first announced on 7 February 2022.
 The soundtrack album was released digitally on 14 June, with a red vinyl released on 2 December.
 Self Esteem described her connection with the material by saying the play "deals with similar issues" as her previous album Prioritise Pleasure, and that the play is, "at heart ... an examination of what it can be like to be a woman today: the insecurities she's faced, heartbreak, sexism, misogyny, being told to look and behave a certain way."
 She also noted hope that her involvement would invite people to the show who otherwise feel alienated from theatre.

 The Evening Standard's Nick Curtis called the soundtrack "evocative" and "heartbeat-led", while The Guardian's Arifa Akbar wrote that it "conjure[s] the ambient electronic sounds of an Ibiza beach bar."